Thesni Khan: Dramas

-as a dancer, comedy artist, supporting artist, etc. She knows magic very much.
+as a dancer, comedy artist, supporting artist, etc. She is very knowledgeable about magic.
 She has acted in some advertisements also.
 She also contested in the reality show Bigg Boss (Malayalam season 2) on Asianet, hosted by actor Mohanlal.
 She entered the house on 5 January 2020 on day-1 as one among the 17 housemates and was evicted on day-27.